Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GT 240 GDDR5 should perform quite a bit faster than the Radeon HD 6570 (OEM) 1GB in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GT 240 GDDR5 should theoretically be a lot superior to the Radeon HD 6570 (OEM) 1GB in general. (explain)

-Texel RateThe GeForce GT 240 GDDR5 is a small bit (approximately 13%) better at texture filtering than the Radeon HD 6570 (OEM) 1GB. (explain)
+Texel RateThe GeForce GT 240 GDDR5 will be a little bit (more or less 13%) more effective at texture filtering than the Radeon HD 6570 (OEM) 1GB. (explain)

-Pixel RateThe Radeon HD 6570 (OEM) 1GB is just a bit (about 18%) faster with regards to full screen anti-aliasing than the GeForce GT 240 GDDR5, and also will be able to handle higher resolutions better. (explain)
+Pixel RateThe Radeon HD 6570 (OEM) 1GB should be a bit (approximately 18%) better at full screen anti-aliasing than the GeForce GT 240 GDDR5, and able to handle higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison